MikkelBrixNielsen/Trapezodial-Maps/README.md

 Similarly, a point is represented by using two coordinates instead of four and there should be exactly one.

-A test file should have the point specified on the first line followed by a sequence of disjoint line segments on the subsequent lines, where no two coordinates `(x or y)` are identical.
+A test file should have the point specified on the first line followed by a sequence of disjoint line segments on the subsequent lines, where no two coordinate's `(x or y)` are identical.

 Positive and negative integer and float coordinates are allowed, the sign is however required to be immediately in front of the integer/float.